-It's also not uncommon for management companies to offer shiny goodies like an iPad or prepaid credit cards, though keep in mind that a free month rent (or avoiding a pricey broker's fee) is almost certainly a better value than a fun new gadget.
+It's also not unheard of for management companies to offer shiny goodies like an iPad or prepaid credit cards, though keep in mind that a free month rent (or avoiding a pricey broker's fee) is almost certainly a better value than a fun new gadget.

 Another way landlords are more lenient this time of year: "If tenants are signing a lease on November 15th but don't want to move in until December 1st, the landlord might give them those extra days for free on top of the free month already being offered," Yamaguchi explains.

 Here are some things to keep in mind if you plan to do any bargain-hunting this winter: